 When planning any trip, there are bound to be places that feature firmly, and immovably, on your ‘bucket list’.
-We’d agree that it’s downright impossible (in fact, it should probably be illegal!) to visit Cambodia without spending a few days gazing in awe at the spectacular Angkor Temples and savouring the sights and street food of the lively riverside capital, Phnom Penh.
-Still, we’d really love to tempt you away from those superstar spots for a few days, and give you a chance to discover the true breadth and depth of Cambodian culture.
+We’d agree that it’s downright impossible (in fact, it should probably be illegal!) to visit Cambodia without spending a few days gazing at the spectacular Angkor Temples and savouring the sights and street food of the lively riverside capital, Phnom Penh.
+Still, we’d really love to tempt you away from those superstar spots and give you a chance to discover the true breadth and depth of Cambodian culture.

 Arguably Cambodia’s headline act, Angkor certainly has its star performers, including the benevolently smiling faces of the Bayon Temple, the root-entwined Ta Prohm, and the phenomenal Angkor Wat itself.
 However, a longer three- or four-night stay around Siem Reap gives you the option of side-stepping the sunrise crowds in favor of enjoying a gourmet breakfast picnic in front of temple silhouettes, or meandering around lesser-visited temples by bicycle, glimpsing local life along the way.